rossanomarcos/rossanomarcos/README.md

 ## Rossano Marcos

-- ⚡ I have over +20 years working with large-scale data processing projects.
+- 🔭 I have more than 20 years working with large-scale data processing projects for several customers.

 - 📫 How to reach me: